 Raw materials/ingredients are dispensed by weight.
 Many customers ask how many ounces in a pound, there are 16 ounces in one pound.
 These are not fluid ounces, they are ounces by weight.

 FO = fragrance oil

 Our containers are filled with products to where our commercial digital scales indicate the container should be filled.
 Some containers will be filled to the top, some will not.

 HOW OILS ARE DISPENSED: All our products are dispensed by weight.
 EO's in 8 oz. through 2 lbs. - amber plastic pharmaceutical-grade bottle.
 EO's in 5 and 10 lbs. - heavy duty plastic container w/pouring spout, the oil may remain inside the container at least 2 months.
-EO's in sizes of 25+ lbs. - industry-standard metal can with a pouring spout, the oil may remain inside this type of can indefinitely.
+EO's in sizes of 25+ lbs. - industry-standard metal or plastic can with a pouring spout, the oil may remain inside the metal can indefinitely and up to 2 months in the plastic pail.
+It's our decision in which type of pail we dispense the product, metal cans are not readily available.
 CARRIER OILS - plastic bottles/pails depending on the size ordered, do not need to be transferred to glass unless you wish to do so.
 FO's - in plastic containers, contents do not need to be transferred to glass unless you wish to do so.